ravendb/docs/docs/client-api/basic-operations/deleting-documents.markdown

 ## Delete by ID

-If you have the document's ID, and you don't want to load it just for the sake of delete it, you can either defer deleting it using the `Defer' command or doing a direct delete using the `DatabaseCommands`.
+If you have the document's ID, and you don't want to load it just for the sake of delete it, you can either defer deleting it using the `Defer` command or doing a direct delete using the `DatabaseCommands`.

 ### Delete by ID using the Defer command